mscale92/basic-react-app/ReadMe.md

 ## Getting Started

-Remember, the first steps to any project are fork, clone, and npm install.
+Remember, the first steps to any project are **fork, clone, and npm install**.
 You can check the package.json to see exactly which node modules we are using.

 Before you get coding, let's talk about why we're doing this.